 EARLY BIRD FEE TO APPLY: $299

-Open Studios are independent events hosted on any day during DDW and DFW and typically include a look inside the studio and special programming.
+Open Studios are independent events hosted on any day during DDW and typically include a look inside the studio and special programming.
 The Studio Crawl is a concentrated group of studios—curated by our committee—who open their doors on the same evening.
 Attendees go from place to place at via Party Bus!

 We ask that you only apply once your venue has been confirmed.
 If you are struggling to find a venue, please contact us at firstname.lastname@example.org